Corsi–Rosenthal Box: Background and history

 In August 2020, Richard Corsi, an environmental engineer and the incoming Dean of Engineering at the University of California, Davis, spoke with Wired reporter Adam Rogers about an idea he had for combining multiple store-bought filters with a box fan to improve the efficiency of home-made air filter designs.
 Rogers contacted Jim Rosenthal, the CEO of filter manufacturer Tex-Air Filters, who had collaborated with Corsi at the University of Texas and in the Texas chapter of the Asthma and Allergy Foundation of America, to run some tests on a single air filter attached to a box fan.

 Inspired by Corsi's idea to use multiple filters, Rosenthal later came up with a five-filter design.
-Rosenthal named it after Corsi, although after a New York Times article mentioned the boxes by that name, Corsi tweeted that Rosenthal really deserved the credit, and that he preferred the name Corsi–Rosenthal Box.
-HVAC experts Neil Comparetto and John Semmelhack modified the design in October 2020 to use 4 filters and a cardboard bottom, in a design called the Comparetto Cube.
+Rosenthal named it after Corsi, although after an article in The New York Times mentioned the boxes by that name, Corsi tweeted that Rosenthal really deserved the credit, and that he preferred the name Corsi–Rosenthal Box.
+HVAC experts Neil Comparetto and John Semmelhack modified the design in October 2020 to use four filters and a cardboard bottom, in a design called the Comparetto Cube.